Commercial Pilot Glider, Oral Prep

 Direction of circling when joining other gliders?

-- Match the existing direction, never thermal opposite
+- Match the existing direction, the first glider in the thermal sets it; never thermal opposite

 Conditions producing ridge lift?